doctorfree/MusicPlayerPlus/README.md

 mppinit import
 ```

-The `mppinit import` command converts any WAV and M4A format media to MP3 format
+The `mppinit import` command converts any WAV format media to MP3 format
 and imports the music library into the Beets media library management system.

 **[NOTE:]** A Beets import can take hours for a large music library.